The False Self

 It’s all a spontaneous unfolding.

-To fully understand this, thought can only help only up to a certain point—as some sages have said, like using a thorn to remove another thorn.
+To explore such territory, thought may help, but only up to a certain point.
+As some sages have said, as if using a thorn to remove another thorn.

-Anyone, provided they are open-minded, will quickly find cracks in the story of an independent doer—simply because that story doesn’t make any logical sense.
+Anyone who decides to look honestly into this will inevitably stumble upon large cracks in the story of an independent doer—because that story ultimately doesn’t really make sense.

-Yet it doesn’t belong to thought—now hijacked by the ego as its main instrument of self-validation—to fully accept this as reality.
+Yet it doesn’t belong to thought—limited and now largely hijacked by the ego as its main instrument of self-validation—to fully accept this as reality.

-The person, which is but a construct made of thought, can never truly experience its own absence.
+In other words, the person, from Latin “persona”—the mask, which is but a construct made of thought, can never experience its own absence.

 A thought is an image.
-As such, it cannot do or experience anything.
+As such, it is lifeless, unable to experience anything.

-See if this resonates with something deeper within you:
+See if the following resonates with something deeper within you:

-There is no one who “has” a life, and there is no one “in” life; there is only Life itself.
+No one who has a life, and there is no one in life.

 It alone is in charge of everything that happens, completely free to express itself however it wishes.